 Molokai: Molokai is also right off the coast of Maui.
 Molokai is probably the most “Hawaiian” of all the islands.
 It’s also the least visited.
 Its major attraction is Kalaupapa National Historical Park, which was originally established as a leprosy settlement in 1866.

 The four main islands are all easily accessible from the US mainland.
 While the majority of direct flights are to Oahu and Maui, there are plenty of direct flights to Kauai and the Big Island.
-There are also hundreds of interisland flights between the four main islands daily.
+There are also hundreds of interisland flights between the four main islands daily (plus Lanai and Molokai).
 Most flights only take 30-40 minutes.
-You can reach Lanai and Molokai via ferry from Maui.
+You can reach Lanai via ferry from Maui.
 Here are the cities you’ll fly into on each island:

 Oahu: Honolulu (HNL)